Skip to main content

 3. Set up automation.

 3. Enter a name for the cluster.
 The name will appear in the names of the cluster objects: node groups, nodes, balancers, networks, and disks.
-For example, if the cluster name is kelsiethen the name of the node group will be kelsie-node-gdc8qand the boot disk kelsie-node-gdc8q-volume.
+For example, if the cluster name is kelsie, the name of the node group would be kelsie-node-gdc8q and the boot disk would be kelsie-node-gdc8q-volume.

-4. Select region and pool The region and pool cannot be changed once the cluster is created.
-Once a cluster is created, the region and pool cannot be changed.
+4. Select the region and pool where the master nodes will reside.
+Once the cluster is created, the region and pool cannot be changed.

-5. Select a version of Kubernetes.
-Once the cluster is created, you can update the Kubernetes version.
+5. Select the Kubernetes version.
+After the cluster is created, you can upgrade the Kubernetes version.

 • fault-tolerant — Control Plane is placed on three master nodes that run on different hosts in different segments of the same pool.
 If one of the three master nodes is unavailable, Control Plane continues to run;